-How to improve your salesperson's efficiency is what this article is all about.
-What you might find surprising, though, is that this will actually have very little to do with your salespersons!
-This report will show you how to make small changes within your Solid Route Accounting™ software to shave seconds, minutes, and by week's end hours off of your salesperson's work without having to increase their responsibilities.
+This article is about how to improve your salesperson's efficiency.
+What you might find surprising is that this will actually have very little to do with your salespersons!
+This report will show you how to make small changes within your Solid Route Accounting™ software to shave seconds, minutes, and by week's end hours off of your salesperson's work without increasing their responsibilities.

 Click here to read Speed Up Your Route Sales People - Part 1.

 Inventory records are often the largest catalogue of records a business owner has to keep track of.
 So does it not make sense that improving this one aspect can improve how your salespersons do business overall?
 This section will provide you with ideas on how you can tighten up this side of your business to make your salespersons more efficient when adding items to a transaction.

 Once again, putting careful thought into how your inventory records are organized alphanumerically can go a long way to increase the efficiency of your salespersons as they create transactions.
 The mobiles can be set up to list inventory records by either Part Number or Description.

 This process usually begins at the department/category level.
 A department/category is a grouping of similar inventory items.
 It could be as simple as 'POP' for all carbonated beverages or, more specifically, 'POPRB' for all your Root Beer items.
 Once the department is in place, what you've done is state the common characteristic of all the items associated with this department.

 From here, when creating the Inventory Records to be associated with this department, you can use this to your advantage by starting with this common characteristic and becoming more specific as the part number reads to the right.
 For instance, a 500ml six-pack of root beer may have a part number of 'POPRB500ML6PK'.
 This item will be easy to find in an alphanumeric list because it sorts itself as it goes.
 All the POP items are together.
 Then all the root beer items, followed by the 500ml root beer items, and lastly, the exact item you're looking for, being a six-pack.